 GitHub Repositories for OASIS TC Members’ Chartered Work

-OASIS TCs that wish to develop content using dedicated version control system support may request the creation of a Subversion (SVN) repository and/or GitHub public repositories.
+OASIS TCs that wish to develop TC chartered deliverables using dedicated version control system support may request the creation of GitHub public repositories and/or a Subversion (SVN) repository.
 Whereas SVN repositories are allocated on a one-per-TC basis, multiple GitHub repositories may be requested by any TC for distinct development projects.
-Each GitHub repository will be configured using the default setup to support issues tracking and a Wiki instance.
+Each GitHub repository will be configured using the default setup to support issues tracking, project boards, and a Wiki instance.

 Governance.
-A GitHub repository for OASIS TC Members' chartered work is governed by the same OASIS policies as govern a TC Wiki, a TC Subversion repository, a TC JIRA Issues Tracker, a TC Kavi document repository, etc. Unlike the OASIS Open Repositories — which also make use of GitHub public repositories for development of open source licensed assets — GitHub repositories for OASIS TCs follow rules in the OASIS TC Process, OASIS IPR Policy, and related policies.
+A GitHub repository for OASIS TC Members’ chartered work is governed by the same OASIS policies as govern a TC Wiki, a TC Subversion repository, a TC JIRA Issues Tracker, a TC Kavi document repository, etc. Unlike the OASIS TC Open Repositories — which also make use of GitHub public repositories for development of open source licensed assets — GitHub repositories for OASIS TC Members’ Chartered Work follow rules in the OASIS TC Process, OASIS IPR Policy, and related policies.

 Maintainers.
 When a TC makes request for creation of a GitHub repository, one or more TC Members must be designated to serve as initial Maintainer(s) — sometimes also called “Committer(s)”.
 Additional or substitute Maintainers may be designated at any time from among qualified TC Members.

 All TC members may “contribute” substantive content, as well as provide input via GitHub Issues, comments, GitHub conversations, Wiki edits (etc), but they do not have full Maintainer responsibilities, described below.
 A regular TC Member can be a “contributor” in the GitHub defined sense: “contributor is someone who has contributed to a project by having a pull request merged but does not have collaborator [ viz, direct write] access.”